Thursday, 3 October 2024

 Meanwhile the other two birds in the group appear to have dark caps and at least some white in the tail.
 Even the primaries look darker than the rest of the wing.
 These are not sooty shearwaters and dark caps and white in the tail only point in one direction and it certainly isn't Manx.

 Ultimately I didn't see these birds in the field, I only noticed them from very poor video grabs, so I was never going to tick them and even now it would be ridiculous to claim them as anything more than possible great shearwater.
-But actually, we all know what they are, especially armed as we are now with the knowledge that there was a large flock of great shearwaters off Barra at the same time.
+But actually, we all know what they most probably are, especially armed as we are now with the knowledge that there was a large flock of great shearwaters off Barra at the same time.

 Eoligarry church, home to many a rarity in the past, most notably American redstart.
 A little bunting was seen here this morning, but not seen by us.